List of ports in Ukraine

-This is a list of ports in Ukraine.

-Ukraine possesses the most powerful sea port potential among all the countries of the Black Sea and the Sea of Azov.
+Ukraine possesses the greatest sea port potential among all the countries of the Black Sea and the Sea of Azov.
 There are 18 seaports located along the Ukrainian coast.

 Sea ports

 All the ports of Ukraine are managed by the Ukrainian Sea Ports Authority.
 In 2022, the majority of these ports were effectively closed to international ship traffic due to the ongoing Russian invasion of Ukraine and Russian naval blockade of the Black Sea.
-Odesa, along with to a lesser degree Chernomorsk and Yuzhne, have been partially open to limited convoy-based grain and ammonia (for fertilizer) exports under the UN-brokered Black Sea Grain Initiative.
+Port of Odesa, along with to a lesser degree Chornomorsk and Pivdennyi, have been partially open to limited convoy-based grain and ammonia (for fertilizer) exports under the UN-brokered Black Sea Grain Initiative.